hyperstack-org/hyperstack/docs/installation/installation.md

 #### The Webpacker Gem

 The Webpacker Gem uses a node package called Webpack to manage NPM assets instead of sprockets.
-So once you have webpacker installed you will want to bring in any javascript libraries using Yarn, and let webpacker manage them instead of the including them as wrapped Ruby gems, or as files in the rails assets directory.
+So once you have webpacker installed you will want to bring in any javascript libraries using Yarn, and let webpacker manage them instead of including them as wrapped Ruby gems or as files in the rails assets directory.

-To install webpacker manually add the `webpacker` gem to you gem file and run `bundle install` or simply run
+To install webpacker manually add the `webpacker` gem to your gem file and run `bundle install` or simply run
 ```
 bundle add webpacker
 ```